Comprehensive School Safety Plan 2023-2024

 - The school will use our Automated Phone System to call parents’ emergency contact numbers with the latest emergency and student pick-up information.

-- The school will immediately allow parents on campus to reunite with their child, but will not allow any child to be removed from school grounds unless signed out by an individual authorized on the child’s emergency card.
+- The school will allow parents to reunite with their child when it is safe to do so, but will not allow any child to be removed from school grounds unless signed out by an individual authorized on the child’s emergency card.

 - The evacuation of students from the school campus will be considered only when authorities have determined that occupation of the school campus is unreasonable due to unsafe conditions.